jillesvangurp/kt-search/README.md

 {"name":"apple","tags":["fruit"]}
 ```

-You can also construct complex aggregations with the query DSL:
+You can also construct complex aggregations with the query DSL.
+Aggregation queries are one of the more complex topics in Elasticsearch
+and we worked hard to make constructing these programmatically from
+Kotlin as easy as possible.

 ```kotlin
 val resp = client.search(indexName) {